PDS Logo, the Tree of Life

 Written by:

 Does the thought of commitment make you cringe?
-Yet, deep down, you crave the closeness and connection of a romantic relationship?
+Yet, deep down, you crave the closeness and connection of a romantic relationship.

-If you nodded yes to or recognized these patterns in your partner, you may have a dismissive, avoidant attachment style (which is an insecure attachment style).
-People with this particular attachment style are sometimes called “love avoidants”.
+If you nodded yes to or recognized these patterns in your partner, you may have a dismissive-avoidant attachment style (an insecure attachment style).

 The Core Wounds of the Dismissive Avoidant

-The two most commonly seen core wounds in dismissive avoidant individuals are: “Something is wrong with me” and “I am unsafe”.
-If you know or think you are a dismissive avoidant but don’t resonate with these core wounds, it’s because they’re planted in the deep layers of your subconscious mind.
+If you know or think you have this insecure attachment style, but don’t resonate with these core wounds, it’s because they’re planted in the deep layers of your subconscious mind.
 They still affect you, so it’s important that you look at healing them.

-Maybe you recognize feeling trapped, criticized, or misunderstood in relationships, leading to resenting your partner.
-Those feelings are consequences of one of the core wounds.
 The good news – when you heal the core wounds, you also heal the limiting beliefs and negative thought patterns they give rise to!
 You'll be able to form healthy physical and emotional connections in adult relationships.

 dismissive-avoidant-attachment-style